SoftWearables/SoftWearables.github.io/README.md

 inspire new ideas, and facilitate networking among researchers, designers, and practitioners in the HCI field.

+### Panel Discussion (1 hour)

+To prepare for a group discussion on challenges and opportunities of intelligent wearables, organizers will invite a panel of 3-5 experts in the fields.
+During the panel session, participants will be encouraged to engage actively with the panelists.
+They will have the opportunity to explore in-depth the challenges and opportunities previously identified during group discussions.
+Organizers will moderate this dialogue by collecting questions from participants in advance through Slido, ensuring that the session addresses the most pressing issues and interests of the audience.
+By leveraging the expertise of the panelists and the input from attendees, the session aims to generate valuable discussions and actionable strategies for advancing the field of intelligent wearables.

 ### Group Discussion on Challenges and Opportunities (1 hour)

-The afternoon session will start with a group discussion.
 Participants will be divided into subgroups and engage in a collaborative discussion to identify and analyze the major challenges and opportunities in democratizing intelligent wearables.
 This session will facilitate the exchange of ideas and experiences from various perspectives.
 Organizers will provide example discussion topics and research questions that touch upon critical aspects of democratization.
 Building on the previous keynotes, this session will then focus on exploring opportunities and potential solutions in the design, fabrication, and computational aspects of intelligent wearables.

-### Panel Discussion (1 hour)

-To prepare for this session, organizers will invite a panel of 3-4 experts in the fields.
-During the panel session, participants will be encouraged to engage actively with the panelists.
-They will have the opportunity to explore in-depth the challenges and opportunities previously identified during group discussions.
-Organizers will moderate this dialogue by collecting questions from participants in advance through Slido, ensuring that the session addresses the most pressing issues and interests of the audience.
-By leveraging the expertise of the panelists and the input from attendees, the session aims to generate valuable discussions and actionable strategies for advancing the field of intelligent wearables.

 ### Closing Session (1 hour)